epurdom/clusterExperiment/update2.2.md

 ceObj<-updateObject(ceObj)
 ```

-*Warning* This will, however, loose information saved about the last `mergeClusters` call that you have made.
+*Warning* This will, however, loose information saved about the last `mergeClusters` call that you have made if your object is from version < 2.1.4.
 You may want to save that information and manually update the slots.
 If you do so, make sure you call `validObject` to make sure that you have done so correctly (in particular, you will have to have a value for the slot `merge_demethod`, see `?ClusterExperiment`).
 For example,

 ```
 ceObjNew<-updateObject(ceObj)